 - Physical and mailing address

-- Federal Employer Identification Number (FEIN).
-May not be required if the business is a sole proprietorship with no employees
+- Federal Employer Identification Number (FEIN) from the IRS.
+The EIN is not be required if the business is a sole proprietor with no employees.

 - Description of what products or services are being sold

-How much does a sales tax permit cost in Tennessee?
+How much does a sales tax permit cost?

 There is no cost for a sales tax permit in Tennessee.

-How long does it take to get a Tennessee sales tax permit?
+How long does it take to get a sales tax permit?

 Expect 1-2 business days to receive a sales tax permit when registering online or up to 2 weeks when applying by mail.